Enrollment & Start of Studies

 MyKLU

 MyKLU is KLU's study portals where you can check your grades, download enrollment certificates & current transcripts as well us update your address and contact details.
-Please login with your personal account to see all information (your login details will be included in your enrollment kit that you will receive on your first day at KLU).
+Please login with your personal account to see all information (your login details will be sent via email by the end of August).
 Of course our IT Team will help you with your first login during the IT session in the Welcome Week.

 Moodle